Outdoor Warning Sirens & Map

 When residents hear the sirens, they are urged to seek shelter and turn on a radio or TV for emergency notification.
 When the sirens are sounding for severe weather, radio or TV announcements will provide you with information regarding the type of storm and appropriate safety actions to take.

-The best thing that any resident can do is purchase a NOAA weather radio.
+The siren system was not designed to be a warning device for people inside their homes, it was designed for people who are outside, away from radios or TV.
+One way to stay alert while inside your home is to purchase a NOAA weather radio.
 It is important to stay aware of the weather situation on high risk days and to monitor local radio and TV stations for the most up-to-date forecasts and weather conditions.
 A NOAA Weather Radio (NWR) is a radio system designed to broadcast continuous weather information, forecasts and warnings with no commercial interruptions.
 Weather messages repeat about every 6 minutes, but may be slightly longer during highly active weather events.
 During severe weather, messages may repeat as often as every 3 minutes.
 Most radio stations are maintained at all times during the day.

 The primary objective for NOAA Weather Radio is to broadcast warnings immediately to the public.
 All other information is considered to be secondary and may be suspended from the radio broadcasts during times of severe weather or warning events.
 Some radios are equipped with special message encoders that activate an audible alarm.
 This alarm feature signifies to the listener that some warning or special emergency information has been broadcast.
 The listener can then listen to the emergency message.